Josiah Wedgwood, 1st Baron Wedgwood: Joining Labour

 In 1919, Wedgwood took the Labour whip in the House of Commons and joined the Independent Labour Party.
-He enjoyed the freer atmosphere of Labour and the party warmly welcomed him, electing him joint Vice-Chairman of the Parliamentary Labour Party in 1921.
+He enjoyed the freer atmosphere of Labour, and the party warmly welcomed him by electing him joint vice-chairman of the Parliamentary Labour Party in 1921.
 Wedgwood maintained his reputation for championing new ideas and the interests of outsiders and underdogs.
 He supported a number of unpopular causes, including opposition to the reparations from Germany contained in the Treaty of Versailles.
-In 1920 he criticised the government's partition of British territories into Palestine and Transjordan, and continued to attack what he saw as its bias against Zionism for the next two decades.
-That year he also led a commission from the Labour Party and the TUC to Hungary, which reported on the harsh treatment of suspected communists under the Horthy regime that succeeded the revolutionary Communist dictatorship of Béla Kun.
+In 1920, he criticised the government's partition of British territories into Palestine and Transjordan and continued to attack what he saw as its bias against Zionism for the next two decades.
+That year, he also led a commission from the Labour Party and the Trades Union Congress to Hungary that reported on the harsh treatment of suspected communists under the Horthy regime, which succeeded the revolutionary communist dictatorship of Béla Kun.
 He supported refugee causes in Britain, particularly that of anarchists from the Soviet Union, such as Emma Goldman.
-Most of all he became known for his support of the Indian independence movement.
+Most of all, he became known for his support of the Indian independence movement.

 Cabinet and the Lords

 There was tacit co-operation between Labour and the opposition Liberals in some seats at the 1923 general election, and Wedgwood ran unopposed in Newcastle-under-Lyme.
-Having been re-elected Vice-Chairman of the party in 1922 and 1923, Wedgwood expected a seat in the Cabinet when Labour formed its first government at the start of 1924.
+Having been re-elected vice-chairman of the party in 1922 and 1923, Wedgwood expected a seat in the Cabinet when Labour formed its first government at the start of 1924.
 There was speculation in the press that he would be made First Lord of the Admiralty and some expectation that he would become Secretary of State for the Colonies or for India.
-Sidney Webb believed Wedgwood would prefer to become President of the Board of Trade, and was willing to step aside in his favour.
+Sidney Webb believed that Wedgwood would prefer to become President of the Board of Trade and was willing to step aside in his favour.
 However, Ramsay MacDonald initially offered him only the junior position of Financial Secretary to the Treasury.
-After some pressing, MacDonald gave him a seat in the Cabinet, but with the sinecure title of Chancellor of the Duchy of Lancaster rather than a departmental portfolio.
-In this capacity, he performed various de facto tasks in government.
-Later in the year, he was appointed Chief Industrial Commissioner, succeeding Arthur Henderson in a difficult position as the government's decision to maintain some of its predecessor's policies on industrial action caused much friction within the Labour movement.
+After some pressing, MacDonald gave him a seat in the Cabinet but with the sinecure title of Chancellor of the Duchy of Lancaster rather than a departmental portfolio.
+In that capacity, he performed various de facto tasks in government.
+Later that year, he was appointed Chief Industrial Commissioner, succeeding Arthur Henderson in a difficult position as the government's decision to maintain some of its predecessor's policies on industrial action caused much friction within the Labour movement.
 He was sworn into the Privy Council in 1924.

-He chaired a Cabinet Committee to contemplate the use of the Emergency Powers Act against strikes in the transport industry.
-He took a strong line on a number of issues, opposing disarmament and the promise of a loan to the Soviet Union.
-He was also wary of the state undertaking public works purely for the sake of doing so, without any utilitarian benefit.
+He chaired a cabinet committee to contemplate the use of the Emergency Powers Act against strikes in the transport industry.
+He took a strong line on a number of issues by opposing disarmament and the promise of a loan to the Soviet Union.
+He was also wary of the state undertaking public works purely for the sake of doing so without any utilitarian benefit.